Shopping spree: Auckland mall ram-raided, multiple shops targeted

 Shattered glass and twisted metal were left behind.
 Noel Leeming was one of those targeted.

-A person at the scene said empty iPad and microwave oven boxes were strewn outside the electronics store, and a "massive" television had been broken.
+A man at the scene said empty iPad and microwave oven boxes were strewn outside the electronics store, and a "massive" television had been broken.
 Shattered glass was everywhere, he said.

 AdvertisementAdvertise with NZME.